Castle Ashby & Earls Barton railway station

 In 1846 the line, along with the London and Birmingham, became part of the London and North Western Railway.
 At grouping in 1923 it became part of the London Midland and Scottish Railway.

 Present day

 The station's goods buildings remained open as a restaurant known as Dunkleys.
 It features two carriages which are visible from the road linking Earls Barton and Castle Ashby.
 Dunkleys has now closed down and the site has been developed for residential dwellings.

-The former service

-The service was from Peterborough to Northampton via Wellingborough.
-The station opened in 1845 and closed in 1964 to passengers.